-Proposition 2. a) An unilateral decrease in unemployment benefits B_i , bargaining power β_i , or search costs c leads to an decrease in country i's unemployment and wages and triggers capital inflows. b) Country $j \neq i$'s capital outflows and loss in competitiveness will increase its unemployment and employees' wages.
+Proposition 2. a) An unilateral decrease in unemployment benefits B_i directly reduces both skill groups' wages through the workers' outside option.
+Unemployment in country i decreases accompanied by a rise in wages due to the increasing equilibrium market tightness, which mitigates the direct effect.
+Lower production costs lead to increased competitiveness at home through a higher z^ . b) Country $j \neq i$'s capital outflows and loss in competitiveness will increase its unemployment but reduce employees' wages in both skill groups.